 Understanding Ohio’s Cycle of Corruption:

-In January 2023, a public trial will begin in the bribery case involving former Ohio House Speaker Larry Householder and former Ohio Republican Party Chairman Matt Borges.
-The pair are accused of engaging in a $60 million bribery scheme funneled from FirstEnergy through dark money groups.
+On March 9, 2023, after a seven week federal trial, former Ohio House Speaker Larry Householder and former Ohio Republican Party Chair Matt Borges were found guilty of racketeering.
+The pair engaged in a $60 million bribery scheme funneled from FirstEnergy through dark money groups.

 [Click on the “Table of Contents” above to navigate to the different sections of this site.]

 After two years of investigation, Larry Householder, former Speaker of the Ohio House, was on trial for his part in the biggest bribery scandal in Ohio history.
 Matt Borges, former chairman of the Ohio Republican Party, was also on trial at this time.
 These men were part of a successful $60 million bribery scheme by FirstEnergy and other utility companies to buy seats and votes in the Ohio House in order to secure passage of House Bill 6—the billion dollar bailout that has Ohio taxpayers shelling out to prop up two coal plants—including one in Indiana—among other corrupt absurdities.

 WHY DOES THIS MATTER?

 “…likely the largest bribery, money laundering scheme ever perpetrated against the people of the state of Ohio,” U.S. Attorney Dave DeVillers

 Householder was arrested back in 2020 for alleged crimes that occurred leading up to and during the passage of House Bill 6 in 2019.
 But since then, no laws have been passed that would stop something similar from happening again.